Linguistic discrimination: Origin

 Linguistic discrimination appeared before the term was established.
 During the 1980s, scholars explored the connection between racism and languages.
 Linguistic discrimination was a part of racism when it was first studied.
 The first case found that helped establish the term was in New Zealand, where white colonizers judge the native population, Māori, by judging their language.
 Linguistic discrimination may originate from fixed institutions and stereotypes of the elite class.
 Elites reveal strong racism through writing, speaking, and other communication methods, providing a basis for discrimination.
 Their way of speaking the language is considered the higher class, emphasizing the idea that how one speaks a language is related to social, economic, and political status.

-As sociolinguistics evolved, scholars began to recognize the need for a more nuanced framework to analyze the complex interactions between language and social identity.
-This led to the introduction of linguistic ideology, a critical concept that specifically addresses the nuances of linguistic discrimination without conflating it with broader issues of racism.
-Linguistic ideology can be defined as the beliefs, attitudes, and assumptions that society holds about language, including the idea that the way an individual speaks can serve as a powerful indicator of their social status and identity within a community.
-This perspective enables researchers to unpack how certain linguistic features—such as accents, dialects, and speech patterns—are often laden with social meanings that can perpetuate stereotypes about different groups.
-The implication is that these ideologies shape our perceptions and evaluations of speakers, leading to discriminatory practices based on linguistic characteristics.
-Consequently, linguistic discrimination can be understood as a phenomenon deeply rooted in societal beliefs and cognitive biases, which highlight the intersectionality of language, identity, and power dynamics within various populations.
-By focusing on linguistic ideology, sociolinguistics provides a more targeted lens through which to examine the social consequences of language use and the systemic inequalities that arise from such perceptions.
-This innovative approach not only enriches our understanding of language as a social tool but also emphasizes the importance of critically examining the underlying ideologies that inform our judgments about speech and the speakers themselves.
+Later, linguistic ideology is introduced to sociolinguistics to address linguistic discrimination directly rather than under the category of racism.
+Linguistic ideology is defined as the conception or feeling that how a person speaks a certain language can imply social status.
+This concept further demonstrates that linguistic discrimination derives from the stereotype and cognition of how certain populations speak the language.